Hello! My name is Suni and this is my story.

 On the other hand, almost paradoxically, I didn’t feel safe to express my feelings nor fully be myself at home.
 My

-individuality wasn’t acknowledged, nor validated; sometimes it was even feared.
+individuality wasn’t acknowledged, nor validated; sometimes it was even feared by my mother.
 Looking back, I can see that my childhood was tinted with sadness, anger and anxiety.

 Two important life events are burned into my memory.
 I know their lasting impression has motivated and inspired me in many ways, including in this, my life’s work.

 The first happened when I was eight.
 My dad took me to see one of his patients.
 It was a casual weekend home visit.
 The patient’s mum took us to her daughter’s bedroom and there she was, lying on a waterbed.
 She looked fifteen and so peaceful.
 She couldn’t move at

 My dad did some exercises and acupuncture with her.
 After some time, the girl was able to move her finger.
 This brought a smile to her mum’s face, not to mention a few tears.

 But what I was focused on – what I couldn’t shake off – was the way my dad ‘treated’ her: